 How do diseases and information spread?
 Who are the influencers?
 Can we predict friendships in a social network?
-Networks are the core of the WWW, blogs, Twitter and Facebook.
+Networks are the core of the internet, blogs, Twitter and Facebook.
 They can be characterized by the complex interplay between information content, millions of individuals and organizations that create it, and the technology that supports it.
-This course will focus on how to analyze the structure and analysis of such large social and information networks and on models and algorithms that abstract their basic properties.
+The course will cover recent research on the structure and analysis of such large social and information networks and on models and algorithms that abstract their basic properties.
 Students will explore how to practically analyze large-scale network data and how to reason about it through models for network structure and evolution.

-- Models of social network structure and evolution
+- Models of network evolution and network cascades